pashacraydon/pashacraydon.github.io/_posts/2016-08-17-build-a-simple-app-with-react-and-redux.markdown

 If another part of the application needs to dip into a module to manipulate some things, the module should instead expose a function via index.js that does the manipulations that other parts of the app can run instead.

-### reducers.js

-This file combines all of the reducers from each module for the Redux Connect store.
-When state changes happen in the modules, components can listen to the changes via Redux Connect and pick up the exports here.

-### store.js

-This file should contain a Redux store of all the reducers.
-This file is where you can add middleware such as Redux Thunk.

-### app.js

-Initialize your application in this file.

-### router.js

-Create routes in this file.
-Use Reacts router to create links that use routes.
-It is best practice to use routes for displaying pages of content so that people can link to them and the browser history (back button) works for them.

 # Tests

 For testing components I used enzyme.
 It allows you to test React components without fully rendering them using a `shallow` method.
 This way you can test components without including the dependencies you would need if you were to render them in the DOM.